 We are asking our stockholders to approve, on an advisory basis, the compensation we pay our Named Executive Officers.
-The Board recommends a FOR vote because we believe our compensation policies and practices are effective in achieving our goals of: (i) attracting, retaining and motivating executive officers who perform at a high level; (ii) aligning our executives' interests with those of our stockholders; and (iii) encouraging a strong performance focus for both the short-term and the long-term growth of the Company.
-Our compensation program for our executives is designed to focus on pay for performance and excludes pay practices that the Board believes are contrary to a performance driven focus such as employment contracts (none of our executives are covered by an employment contract) and we have no severance program except in the case of a change in control.
+The Board recommends a FOR vote because we believe our compensation policies and practices are effective in achieving our goals of (i) aligning our executives' interests with those of our stockholders (ii) encouraging a strong performance focus to address both the short-term challenges and the long-term growth of the Company along with creation of value for our stockholders.
+Our compensation program for our executives is somewhat complicated as it is designed to be retrospective but this design creates a unique opportunity to focus on pay for performance as compared to our peers as explained below.
+Further, our compensation policies have been created or revised to avoid or eliminate pay practices viewed by our Board and our stockholders as contrary to a performance driven focus such as:

+- No employment contracts (none of our executives are covered by an employment contract); - No executive severance program except in the case of a change in control; - Change in control benefits which are consistent with our peers; and - No benefits other than those offered to all employees.